Weyl Fermions and Broken Symmetry Phases of Laterally Confined $^3$He Films: Laterally confined films

 \section{Laterally confined \He\ films}

 A key feature of the edge current is that the \emph{direction} of the edge current is defined by the chirality and the outward normal to the surface, i.e. $\vJ\sim \hat\vl\times\hat\ve_{\perp}$.
 Thus, for a toroidal geometry the currents counter propagate on the inner and outer edges as shown in Fig. \ref{fig-Toroidal_Film}.
 If the inner and outer edges are both specularly reflecting, then $\vJ_2 = -\vJ_1 = \nicefrac{1}{4}\,n\,\hbar\,\hat\ve_{\varphi}$, and the ground-state angular momentum is then $\vL = \ve_{r}\times\left(2\pi\,R_1^2\vJ_1 + 2\pi\,R_2^2\vJ_2\right)\,w = (N/2)\hbar\,\hat\vz$.
 Thus, we recover the MT value as a result of compensation of the angular momentum from the outer edge current by that from counter-propagating inner edge current.
 However, this result can only be valid when there is no overlap between the states on the inner and outer edges.
 So, ``what is the effect of lateral confinement ($D=R_2-R_1$) on the ground state of \He\ films?'', and at ``what length scales $D$ are the ground state properties of the film strongly modified?''
 In what follows we neglect the effects of boundary curvature and consider a thin film, laterally confined in a narrow channel with parallel edges separated by distance $D$ as shown Fig. \ref{fig-Chiral_Ribbon-Trajectories}.
+Our analysis also assumes zero magnetic field.
+However, all of the ground states of laterally confined, thin \He\ films that we report are equal spin pairing states.
+Thus, the magnetic field does not play a role in the relative stability of the different orbital ground states of thin \He\ films under lateral confinement.
+The nuclear Zeeman and dipole energies are however important for determining the NMR signatures of these phases, but this is outside the scope of this report.